cotes2020/jekyll-theme-chirpy/docs/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please report it to `cotes.chung@gmail.com`.
+If you find a vulnerability, please report it to `contact@tomasps.tk`.
 We will try our best to respond within a week.
 Thank you for your time!